top of page

 5. Interestingly, the Jewish nation was born at Mount Sinai 50 days after leaving Egypt, and the Church was born at Pentecost 50 days after Christ’s resurrection.

-2. Scripture says the coming of the Holy Spirit filled a house, it doesn’t mention the Upper Room.
+2. Scripture says the coming of the Holy Spirit filled a house.
+It doesn’t say or mention anything about the Upper Room.

 John 2:17: The Zeal for your house will consume me.